-- I. The Honors student, the Honors Directors, and the student's major advisor work together to ensure the student is moving through the Honors program efficiently.
-When registering for classes, Honors students should consult with the Honors Directors before their major advisor. - II.
-The program does not prescribe a course sequence for the Honors curriculum in order to allow students the flexibility necessary to complete their Honors coursework within the structure of their majors.
+I. The Honors student, the Honors Directors, and the student's major advisor work together to ensure the student is moving through the Honors program efficiently.
+When registering for classes, Honors students should consult with the Honors Directors before their major advisor.
+It is the responsibility of Honors students to discuss incorporating honors courses into their schedules with their academic advisors when planning classes for each new semester.

+- II.
+The program does not prescribe a course sequence for the Honors curriculum to allow students the flexibility necessary to complete their Honors coursework within the structure of their majors.
 The only exception to this is HON 1000, which must be completed in the fall semester of the student's first year.
 Students should take note, however, that not all Honors courses are offered each semester. - III.
 Students should register for Honors courses in a timely fashion each semester so that they complete their Honors course requirements by the completion of their Junior year.
-Honors students and major advisors must ensure that the student registers for Honors sections of the required courses, designated by "HON" as the section number.
+Honors students and major advisors must ensure that the student registers for Honors sections of the required courses, designated by "HON" as the section number. - IV.

-IV.
 Honors students are required to successfully defend their Honors Thesis before the University Honors Convocation (usually held in late March) immediately preceding their anticipated date of graduation.
 Consequently, Honors students should begin their thesis no later than the second term of his or her 3rd year, although it can be started earlier.
 Students should promptly consult their major advisor to determine when they should begin working on their thesis.
 For a more detailed timetable for the Honors thesis, see the Honors Thesis Handbook.

-3. HONORS COURSEWORK
+3. Honors Coursework